 What is a plant lectin?

-A guy named Stillmark discovered plant lectins in 1888.
+A scientist named Stillmark discovered plant lectins in 1888.
 He observed that a protein extracted from a castor bean seed (ricin) could bind to animal red blood cells.
 He observed this same effect in proteins of other leguminous plant seeds as well.
 In fact, the high concentration of these proteins in legume seeds made it relatively easy for he and other scientists to isolate and characterize them.

 What they found was that a plant lectin is a type of glycan-binding protein.